soroush/graphicsmagick/www/index.rst

 .. _`Coverity Analysis Metrics` : https://scan.coverity.com/projects/graphicsmagick

 GraphicsMagick is the swiss army knife of image processing.
-Comprised of 279K physical lines (according to David A. Wheeler's `SLOCCount`_) of source code in the base package (or 1,275K including 3rd party libraries) it provides a robust and efficient collection of tools and libraries which support reading, writing, and manipulating an image in over 92 major formats including important formats like DPX, GIF, JPEG, JPEG-2000, PNG, PDF, PNM, TIFF, and WebP.
+Comprised of 284K physical lines (according to David A. Wheeler's `SLOCCount`_) of source code in the base package, it provides a robust and efficient collection of tools and libraries which support reading, writing, and manipulating an image in over 92 major formats including important formats like DPX, GIF, JPEG, JPEG-2000, JXL, PNG, PDF, PNM, TIFF, and WebP.

 Image processing is multi-threaded using OpenMP_ (`read about OpenMP in GraphicsMagick`_) so that CPU-bound tasks scale linearly as